HersheyTaichou/CodeBible/content/Office 365/2 Tenant/Groups.md

+---
-# Groups in Exchange Online
+title: Groups in Exchange Online
+---
 The following are scripts for working with groups in Microsoft Online.

 For a table like the following, use the (One File) scripts